fritzlatagan/inventory_management/README.md

 # Tables

-You may also refer to the
+You may also refer to the Crow's Foot ERD.png

 Table: Serialized_Items